anoff/teamview/readme.md

 1. there is no way to delete submitted data
 1. an API tokens password cannot be recovered
 1. deleting a team is only possible for the last remaining member
+1. each token can only be assigned to one team, each browser plugin can only have one token (=one player can belong to one team only)
+1. maximum number of members in a team is limited to 30

 ## DB structure